Abbott Diagnostics Design System

 Histogram templates that adapt to 21:9 and 16:9 displays while preserving legibility, hover insights, and actionability for lab decision-making.

-The Presentation Builder Flow demonstrates how our design system enabled scalable enterprise UX.
+The Presentation Builder Flow demonstrated how our design system enabled scalable enterprise UX.

 We reused modular components—dropdowns, tooltips, drag handles—across platforms, reducing engineering lift and preserving consistency.